 Don’t post for the sake of it; content should always relate in some way to your mission but try to upload something relevant every one to two days to keep your cause at the forefront of your supporter’s minds.

 Social media is fast becoming a business tool that few can do without.
 Whichever platforms you choose, setting up a business account will provide access to in-depth analytics which will help your social media presence grow.

-When you integrate social media accounts with SupporterHub, you can also gain access to more detailed analytics which allows you to identify who has responded to your posts and the actions taken as a result of the engagement.
+When you integrate social media accounts with your website and email marketing with SupporterHub, you can also gain access to more detailed analytics which allow you to identify who has responded to your posts and the actions taken as a result of the engagement.

 Learn how to understand analytics so you can create content that your audience loves to consume to help extend your impact.